mthabet1/CS3/README.md

 # Classification Model for Music Lyrics

-**Group Leader**: Malek Thabet
+**Case Study Owner**: Malek Thabet
-**Group Members**: Zaid Fada, Chris Woods
 **Course**: DS 4002
-**Date**: 27 September 2024
+**Date**: 09 December 2024

 ## Project Overview

-This repository contains the code, data, and documentation for our project to classify musical genres based solely on lyrical data using an Random Forest classification model.
-Our goal is to achieve an accuracy of 75% or greater in genre classification using the “English Music Lyrics from Five Music Genres” dataset from Kaggle.
+This repository contains the code, data, and documentation to classify musical genres based solely on lyrical data using an Random Forest classification model.
+The goal is to achieve an accuracy of 75% or greater in genre classification using the “English Music Lyrics from Five Music Genres” dataset from Kaggle.
 The analysis will focus on feature extraction and model training to improve classification performance.

 ## Repository Structure